ahmedkaludi/ads-for-wp/readme.txt

 Google Api Php Client library used https://github.com/googleapis/google-api-php-client - License URI: https://github.com/googleapis/google-api-php-client/blob/master/LICENSE

 == Changelog ==

+= 1.9.16 (13 June 2020) =

+* New Feature: Created an option to add link attributes for image banner type ads. #338
+* Bug Fixed: Error in query monitor has been resolved. #325
+* Bug Fixed: Center alignment issue while using Ads through shortcode has been resolved. #329
+* Bug Fixed: Receiving Exception in queued GPT command TypeError in Console has been resolved. #326
+* Bug Fixed: Unable to display ads on page build using Elementor issue has been resolved. #323

 = 1.9.15.3 (17 February 2020) =